She was unhappy with a small businesses service, so she left a negative review. She gave the business two stars in Google.

 - Credibility.
 Research consistently shows that a few negative reviews adds credibility.
 Nobody gets straight A’s in business and a business can’t serve a dozen, hundreds or thousands of customers without earning a few D’s or F’s.
 Simply stated, a long list of glowing reviews isn’t believable.
 What matters is the aggregate – that the reviews are generally more positive than negative.

 - Power in responsiveness.
 In one retail study, 61% of respondents said they would be shocked if a business responded to their negative review.
 For those that were contacted, about a third deleted the original post or turned around and wrote a positive one.
 About 20% became lifelong customers.
 Responsiveness can turn critics into fans, and fans into fanatics.

 Even if a good faith effort to respond to publicly respond to a negative review goes sideways, or worse, south, every other customer or prospect that sees that review, will see the response as well.

-What should you do about a small business negative review?
+How should you respond to a negative review?

 Respond with a sense of humanity and try to solve the problem – an offer to do the work again, a refund, a discount – or in some way demonstrate that you’ve heard the issue and are working to address it.

-Phil Buckley, a Raleigh-based SEO, who has had his own experiences with negative reviews, and who is curating, perhaps even mediating, the story in the beginning of this post, sums up a sound response metaphorically.
+Phil Buckley, a Raleigh-based SEO, who has had his own experiences with negative reviews, and who is curating, perhaps even mediating the story at the beginning of this post, sums up a sound response metaphorically.